 How to implement It?

-If you notice that your page has a high bounce rate, it could be that they cannot find what they are looking for on it.
-In that case, even a URL-centric PASF may not be able to help them find what they need.
+If you notice a high bounce rate on your page, it could be because users are unable to find what they are looking for on that page.
+In that case, even a URL-centric People also search for results may be unable to assist them in locating what they require.

 How to implement It?

-You need not rely on random searches to find out the keywords People Also Search For.
-Here are some great tools that can do the same and more.
+You do not have to rely on searches that are completely at random in order to discover the keywords that others also search for.
+Here are some wonderful tools that are capable of doing the same things and even more.

 A browser plugin available for both Chrome and Firefox, Keywords Everywhere provides not only PASF keywords but also various other metrics.
 It functions on the Google search results page itself as appears as two separate boxes on the right.